andry81/philosophy/git/git_branching_rules.md

    If the list does contain a user with not unique name or email versus the repository, then the administrator user must fix the list.

+4. All commits must contain a current branch name in the metadata.
+   If some commits does not contain a branch name or does contain unexisted/unreachable from being pushed branch name, then they must be rejected to push.
+   There would be a pre-commit hook which will block to push such commits.

+   **Example**:

+   > User `user` does push to branches:
+   >
+   > * `dev`               OK
+   > * `feature/foo`       REJECTED
+   ><br />
+   > The `feature/foo` contains a commit without a branch name or with a branch `feature/boo` in the metadata, which is either unexist or is not being pushed.

+   All commits must be rejected because some of being pushed commits are rejected.

+   To push a commit with a different branch name in the metadata, you must include that branch in a push.
+Otherwise it looks like you try to push an incomplete set of commits.

+   **Note**:

+   > Such functionality is affected by `git commit` command and may be omitted or not used by a user.
+So this must be somehow integrated into local user environment to automatically create such metadata in each user commit.
+   > This will hold additional history of branches been committed and deleted.
+So is required the mechanism to print/show such branches in a user local environment additionally to the generic Git branches.

+   **Note**:

+   > Such metadata can help in an appropriate branch colorization in the GUI software, because branch names in a commit metadata will exist even if a Git branch name contained the commit is removed or renamed a long ago.

+5. The hooks over a changelog file in the source tree (see details described in the `changelog_file_vs_scm_commit_log.md`).

-4. [OPTIONAL] (See details described in the `changelog_file_vs_scm_commit_log.md`) All commits must contain a changelog file at least in the root directory and must contain changes in those changelog files where directories with a changelog file contains the commit changes.
+5.1.
+All commits must contain a changelog file at least in the root directory and must contain changes in those changelog files where directories with a changelog file contains the commit changes.
-   There would be a pre-commit hook which will block to commit if a commit does not have a changelog file in the root directory or changes in those changelog files where directories with a changelog file contains the commit changes.
+     There would be a pre-commit hook which will block to commit if a commit does not have a changelog file in the root directory or does not have changes in those changelog files where directories with a changelog file contains the commit changes.

    **Example**: